You are a talented human with a broad set of skills. You can speak, write, pitch, and persuade. You can make a Power Point, or make art.

 One solution is to volunteer or contract part-time for an existing team.
-If you have specific skills and are interested, sign up.
+If you have specific skills and are interested, apply now.

 But for starting a team, this can be a tough problem.
 It’s a bit of a Catch-22 because nobody (including us, probably) will promise you a steady job doing activism before seeing what you can do.
 So you and your teammates have to figure out some way to scrape together enough time to make a splash.

 That said, if you think you’d be good at this or you’d like to try, be in touch.
-We can give you $15,000 for one month.
+We intend to select the most promising and potentially game changing teams and give them $15,000 for one month.
 Interested?
-Sign up!
+Apply now!